catiaraminhos/react-course/README.md

 # react-course
-Some practices exercises of a React course
+Some practice exercises of a React course